Code-Institute-Submissions/CI-MS3-acronym-base/README.md

 10. Create New Collection in Database
 11. Go to your database, click the "Overview" tab and click the "Connect" Button
 12. Select "Connect your application", select driver as PYTHON
-13. Copy amended application code and add it to Heroku Vars
+13. Copy amended application code and add it to Heroku Vars and `env.py` file

 ### Heroku

 1. Add "requirements.txt"  by typing in GitPod terminal `pip3 freeze --local > requirements.txt`
-2. add Procfile by typing `echo web: python app.py > Procfile` in the GitPod terminal
+2. Add Procfile by typing `echo web: python app.py > Procfile` in the GitPod terminal
 3. Login to Heroku [Heroku](https://www.heroku.com/) App
 4. Click the "New" button and from the drop-down menu select "Create new app"
 5. Add app name, select region and create the app.